 - Each property can have up to one annual licence and another licence of less than 6 months (summer or 31-day licence)

 - All annual licence holders must have a Nelson Kootenay Lake Tourism membership

-- All licences require a $500 deposit, except for the grandfathered licences (of which we have 7)
+- All licences require a $500 deposit, except for the grandfathered licences (of which there are 7)

 - All licences require a building and fire inspection every three years

-- Maximum of 2 adults per guest room, 4 per guest suite and 6 per guest house
+- Maximum of 2 adult guests per guest room, 4 per guest suite, and 6 per guest house

-- Must have a contact person who responds within 15 minutes to phone calls and lives within 30 km of the property
+- Each property must have a contact person who can respond within 15 minutes to phone calls and lives within 30 km of the property

 - STR operators need to apply by December 15th each year to ensure that they maintain their spot in the queue for the next year.
 After December 15th, applicants will be subject to the caps – 110 annual licences and 40 summer-only licences.